vivek09pathak/CarND_MPC/README.md

 **MPC Controller Project**

-(Note - Hi , The visualization for the simulator on my machine is available at - )
+(Note - Hi , The visualization for the simulator on my machine is available at 40 Kmph -https://www.youtube.com/watch?v=v3BWEooDPSo&feature=youtu.be
+The visualization for the simulator on my machine is available at 70 Kmph -https://www.youtube.com/watch?v=ZvqyxZ0iwYs&feature=youtu.be)

 The broad goals / steps of this project are the following: